THOMASELOVE/431-classes-2023/class14/README.md

 ## Announcements

 1. A Quiz 1 answer sketch including results is [available on our Shared Drive](https://drive.google.com/file/d/1lLVFE5f2oPByAo1W_0Yw4qVjX2siMlFz/view?usp=drive_link).
     - Emails went out Wednesday 2023-10-11 to all students describing their individual results.
-If you didn't get that email, contact Dr. Love.
+If you didn't get the email, contact Dr. Love.
-    - If you didn't do as well as you would have liked, my best advice is to review what went wrong so you improve your understanding, then work on Project A.
+    - If you didn't do as well as you would have liked, my best advice is to review what went wrong so you improve your understanding, then focus on Project A.
-2. It's never too early to start working on [Lab X](https://thomaselove.github.io/431-labX/).
+2. Also, it's never too early to start working on [Lab X](https://thomaselove.github.io/431-labX/).
 3. Feedback on the Minute Paper after Class 13 will be posted **by class time**.
     - Minute Paper grades are posted to the 431 Grades Roster on our Shared Drive.
+4. [Lab 4](https://github.com/THOMASELOVE/431-labs-2023/blob/main/lab04/lab04.pdf) was revised (specifically, **shortened**) on 2023-10-11 by Dr. Love.
+Please make sure you do [the current version](https://github.com/THOMASELOVE/431-labs-2023/blob/main/lab04/lab04.pdf), dated 2023-10-11, which has **5** questions instead of 6.
+    - If you've already done the lab, don't worry, since I just eliminated the old Question 6, and I will add that question to one of the later Labs.

-## Project A
+## Project A Proposal Status

-1. Project A Proposal Status information [is available here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/projectA_proposal.md).
+Project A Proposal Status information [is available here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/projectA_proposal.md).

 ## Sample Analyses related to Project A